mnit-rtmc/iris/docs/sign_message.md

 A sign message is an immutable record containing all information needed to display a message on a [DMS].
-They are created when operators [compose] them, and also when [DMS actions] are scheduled.
+They are created when operators [compose] them, and also when [device actions] are scheduled.
 They are deleted automatically after being unused for a few minutes.

 <details>